rkalz/xbmc4xbox/branches/addons/xbmc/lib/libPython/python/Doc/library/gc.rst

    Return a list of objects directly referred to by any of the arguments.
-The referents returned are those objects visited by the arguments' C-level :attr:`tp_traverse` methods (if any), and may not be all objects actually directly reachable.  :attr:`tp_traverse` methods are supported only by objects that support garbage collection, and are only required to visit objects that may be involved in a cycle.
+The referents returned are those objects visited by the arguments' C-level :c:member:`~PyTypeObject.tp_traverse` methods (if any), and may not be all objects actually directly reachable.  :c:member:`~PyTypeObject.tp_traverse` methods are supported only by objects that support garbage collection, and are only required to visit objects that may be involved in a cycle.
 So, for example, if an integer is directly reachable from an argument, that integer object may or may not appear in the result list.